-There are several parameters you can enter when launching the Micro Station with the logger software.
-The following table describes the launch parameters you can set.
-Note: If you are launching the logger with HandCar on a Palm handheld, the logger will be launched with the parameters you last entered in the logger software.
+There are several parameters you can enter when launching the Weather Station with the logger software.
+To launch the logger, connect to it as described in Communicating with the logger on page 8 and then enter the following launch parameters.
+Note: If you are launching the logger with HandCar on a Palm handheld, the logger will be launched with the parameters you last entered in the logger software on the computer.